inivekin/abosa/abosa.typ

 for defending my specifics
 over general solution,
 I'll stop fighting parasitics.
-My wanting not to win given
+Wanting not to win now given
 the threat that I could also lose, has lean in favour to give in, with brazen, saviourless excuse